CowsGoWuff/Bootstrap/README.md

 ## Windows
 Go to Start > Run > %APPDATA%\GenesisX
-(or just enter the above path in explorer)

-or C:\Users\\%username%\AppData\Roaming\GenesisX

 (Hidden folder "AppData" - [How to view hidden folders on Windows](https://www.howtogeek.com/howto/windows-vista/show-hidden-files-and-folders-in-windows-vista/))

 ## OSX (MacOS)
 Open a finder window, then select the "Go" dropdown menu.
 In this menu please press the "Go to Folder..." option.
 In the window that opens type: ~/Library/Application Support/GenesisX and press enter.
-If the folder cannot be found please repeat the steps and enter: ~/.genesisx

-~/Library/Application\ Support/GenesisX
-(/Users/YourUserName/Library/Application\ Support/GenesisX)

 ## MacOS High Sierra Only

-~/.genesisx

-(/Users/YourUserName/.genesisx)
+/Users/YourUserName/.genesisx

 <br/>